 Going to the gym regularly is good for your health.
 It also makes your gym membership far more valuable.

 According to Statistic Brain, the average monthly cost of a gym membership is $58.
 It may not sound like much, but almost 70% of gym memberships are underutilized or never used.
 This means you’re likely wasting your money.

 So, if you have a gym membership, make sure you actually go to the gym.
 To remind you of how much you’re paying, figure out how much you pay per day.
 Then ask your gym how much a day pass costs.
 Figure out how many days you need to go so that you’re getting your money’s worth.
 No excuses.
 If you only go a couple times a month – or not at all – if may be time to cancel your membership and instead try a free workout routine, like those offered by Popsugar Fitness.
 Now that the weather is nice, you can also try walking 10,000 steps a day, and monitor this on iPhone’s Health app or MyFitnessPal, both free.

 Question Your Normal

-Breaking long-held habits of any kind is difficult.
+Breaking long-held spending habits of any kind is difficult.
 Yet, being mindful of your money can save you big bucks.
-With a little discipline, you can change your costly habits and grow your savings.
+With a little discipline, you can change your costly spending habits and grow your savings.
 Are you ready to get started?